A-khchan/DuplicateScan/README.md

 This is a MacOS App.
-It enables to identify duplicated files on your disk.
-You could preview it, and delete the duplicated one to free up space.
+It enables you to identify duplicated files on your disk.
+You could preview the files, ensure they are duplicated, and delete the duplicated one to free up space.